-If you're a fan of sunflower seed butter you're going to love these deliciously rich and nutty tasting cookies.
+If you're a fan of sunflower seed butter you're going to love these deliciously rich and nutty-tasting cookies!

-We love these sunbutter cookies because they're:
+We love sunbutter cookies because they're:

-- made from wholesome, plant-based ingredients (WFPB)
+- made from healthy, plant-based ingredients (WFPB)

 - easy to prepare and ready in less than 25 minutes